capecchifamily/capecchifamily.github.io/_posts/2017-12-30-Mango_Chicken_Stir_Fry.md

 ### Notes:

 First off, of course regular rice works.
 We also use chicken thighs instead of breasts.
 Careful with the spiciness, I’ve made this where it was borderline inedible!
+Also, we’ve used frozen mango chunks from the freezer section (fresh mangoes weren’t available at the time) and they worked just fine as well.
 A note in the cookbook mentions that in order to make this Whole30 compliant, substitute 1 tsp hot sauce and 2 cloves minced garlic for the chili sauce.
 I find the arrowroot powder is key, making the sauce thick and sticky instead of runny.